 Gurney feared that this telegram would have been leaked by his own men and being adamant to "put-off" Ganapathy, could this lead to Gurney's assassination at Fraser Hills on the October, 6th 1951?

 |Funeral Rites - Sir Henry Gurney 9th October 1951|

-Ramasamy Vengadasalam born in 1920 in Batu Arang, was the Vice President of Pan Malayan Federation of Trade Union in 1948, close allies of S.A Ganapathy.
+Ramasamy Vengadasalam born in 1920 in Batu Arang, was Vice President Of Pan Malayan Federation of Trade Union in 1948, close allies of S.A Ganapathy.
 Ramasamy was the most wanted unionist (after Ganapathy) in late 40s.
-Like many trade unionists, he went underground after the emergency declared in June 1948.
+Went underground after the British declared emergency in June 1948.
 He was shot dead on 22nd September 1956 (Saturday).
 He was 36 then.
-He was not known to many and not many has written about him.
+He was unknown to many.
+Not many has written about him.
 Rajeswary Ambalavanar has mentioned about him in one of her research papers for PhD dissertation back in 1975.
-News about his death was reported in The Strait Times on 23 September 1956.
+News about his death was told to be reported in Strait Times on 23 September 1956.

 |Strait Times - September 23rd, 1956|